-NOTE: Before using the UPnP Media Server function, connect your device to RT-BE58U's network.
+NOTE: Before using the UPnP Media Server function, connect your device to the router's network.

-To launch the Media Server setting page, go to General > USB application > Media Services and Servers > Media Servers.
+To launch the Media Server setting page, go to General > USB Application > Media Server.
 Refer to the following for the descriptions of the fields:

-- Enable iTunes Server?: Select ON/OFF to enable/disable the iTunes Server. - Media Server Status: Displays the status of the media server. - Media Server Path Setting: Select All Disks Shared or Manual Media Server Path.
+- Enable iTunes Server: Select ON/OFF to enable/disable the iTunes Server. - Enable UPnP Media Server: Select ON/OFF to enable/ disable the UPnP Media Server. - Media Server Status: Displays the status of the media server. - Media Server Path Setting: Select All Disks Shared or Manual Media Server Path.